-GODWIN'S CLAN - 7: KIN OF KINGS - Harold Godwinson' s Path to the Throne
+GODWIN'S CLAN - 7: KINSMAN TO KINGS - Harold Godwinson' s Path To The Throne

 The Greatest Pretender

 His greatest gamble was in hastening too quickly to the South Coast to halt William on his way to London.
 That gamble might have paid off but the timing of his advance told against him.
-This, his last gamble cost him his life and that of his brothers Gyrth and Leofwin, and some of the flower of English nobility.
+This, his last gamble cost him his life and that of his brothers Gyrth and Leofwin, and some of the flower of English nobility - although by far not all.

 Gytha first gave Godwin a son, Svein, named after Knut's father, Svein Haraldsson, nicknamed 'Forkbeard'.
 Harold followed a year or two later, with Eadgytha, Tostig, Gyrth, Gunnhild, Aelfgifu, Leofwin and Wulfnoth coming in fairly quick succession.

-Svein was spoilt by his father, believing almost that whatever he did would be forgiven.
+Svein was spoilt by his father, believing that almost whatever foolishness he got up to would be forgiven.
 He was wrong, repented, tried to win forgiveness by going on pilgrimage to the Holy Lands and was murdered by robbers on his way home through Byzantium.
 That is the received story.
 Eadward may have breathed out on learning of the detested brother-in-law Svein's death.
 There would be one less of Godwin's clan to endure.
 He was married to one of them, Eadgytha, and the next son would become more powerful than his father had been, almost eclipsing the king himself and finally succeeding him by 'slight of hand', or so it would seem to the Godwinsons' rivals.

 A decade or so on, in 1064 Harold sailed to the continent with a retinue of his huscarls, some say for fishing.
 Another version has it he was on a mission for Eadward, as envoy to William.
 Both versions agree he was shipwrecked of the coast of Pointhieu, taken as hostage by Count Guy and 'rescued' by Guy's overlord William.
 Harold was taken on campaign into Brittany, rescued one of his men from quicksand and went hunting with the Norman duke.
 Unwittingly Harold swore an oath to uphold William's accession to the throne of England on the bones of two saints, one of them being Saint Denis.
 Breaking this oath was going to cost, dearly.